Online Candidate Filing

 Independent Candidates (A.R.S. § 16-341):

-To run as a write-in candidate you do not need to file nomination petitions, but will still need to file a write-in nomination paper and a financial disclosure statement.
+To run as a write-in candidate, you do not need to file nomination petitions.
+However, you will still need to submit the correct legislative write-in nomination paper and a financial disclosure statement via the Candidate Portal.

 Filing Deadline for the Primary Election